appfair/App/docs/index.md

 #### How can I update App Fair.app?

 If the "Keep catalog app up to date" checkbox is enabled in the App Fair preferences, App Fair.app will automatically install any updates to the catalog app, provided it is installed in the `/Applications/` folder.
+This will happen the next time the catalog is refreshed, either manually or when the app is next launched.